gill-gemini/Salesforce-Client-App/README.md

 The client app can only handle one file in a transaction.
 If bulk of files are loaded , then only for the first file , the profanity check is done.

 Package.xml contains all the metadata , which needs to be deployed to sandbox.

+* **SAMPLE TEST**
+  After deployment , Upload a file (content version) on a case.
+If the txt file contains an obcscene word , then it will be deleted.

 [1] https://github.com/gill-gemini/profanitycheckapi/tree/master